rskort/rskort.github.io/_tutorials/cp2k.md

 * For methods such as geometry optimization or MD, start from the method specific tutorials in the manual, which provide complete example inputs.
 * Use my [CP2K Input Generator](/tools/cp2k-input-generator/) to create initial inputs :)

-You can also generate an input reference that exactly matches your executable by running CP2K with special flags:
+You can also generate a complete input reference that exactly matches your executable by running CP2K with special flags:

 <pre class="code-block" data-lang="bash">
   <code>